Undergraduate (Bachelor) Studies

 The faculty and students of the Faculty of Informatics are active in research and publishing, seeking to advance the study of informatics.
 The faculty research fields are diverse and often expand into many aspects but generally include: programming learning environments, e-learning, m-learning, data analytics and decision-making sciences; data mining, representation and visualization; design studies; mobile programming, human-centered informatics; organizations and sources of information; retrieval of information; security of information, ethics; Knowledge Management; scientific, socio-technical studies; and computer engineering.

 The research in informatics at Mother Teresa University is focusing on new paradigms that advance information technology, and enable new ways of thinking and transform society.
 Our strength lies in our ability to conduct innovative and collaborative research aimed at solving major and complex interdisciplinary problems.
-Our research program involves an expertise in key areas, including theoretical computing (computer science and computer systems), new application-oriented interdisciplinary centers and institutions that gather colleagues from other faculties and deal with the university’s strengths in areas such as e-learning, language, social networks and public health issues.
+Our research program involves an expertise in key areas, including theoretical computing (computer science and computer systems), new application-oriented interdisciplinary centers and institutions that gather colleagues from other faculties and deal with the university’s strengths in areas such as e-learning, language, social networks and new challenges on health safety.